eduardokota/eduardokota.github.io/README.md

 Actually I'm Civil Engineering Student from Brazil, with half-Japanese and half-Brazil native ancestry.

-I had to learn English because most my textbooks was written in English.
+I had to learn English because most of my college textbooks are written in English.

 I read English websites most of time to access worldwide culture on Internet.